The Exclusive Investment Playground: Cracking Open Private Equity

 Budget Like a CEO

-This entry is part 4 of 4 in the series Rebuilding
+This entry is part 4 of 4 in the series Rebuilding.

 Applying Business Finance Principles to Personal Debt Management Most of us weren’t taught how to manage money growing up.
 We figured it out through trial and error—mostly error.
 We learned by overdrafting accounts, maxing out credit cards, or juggling bills and hoping nothing bounced.
 For a lot of people, especially those carrying debt or coming out of a financial crisis, budgeting feels like punishment.
 Like one more reminder of what’s not working.
 But what if…